IAKOBVS/jstring/README.md

 ```

 ## Error handling:
 JSTR\_ERR is returned as error.
-The programmer is expected to check the return value of every function call.<br>
+The programmer is expected to check the return value and handle the error.<br>
-When a memory error is encountered, all related resources will be freed by the function in which that error occured.<br>
+When a memory error is encountered, all related resources will be freed by the function in which the error occured.<br>
 Use jstr\_err\(\) to print the error message or jstr\_err\_exit() to also exit.<br>
 When debugging, you may want to define JSTR\_PANIC as 1 to automatically call jstr\_err\_exit() on errors.<br>